Things to do in Slakthusområdet

 Slakthusområdet has in just a couple of years turned into Stockholm's hottest nightlife district.
 But there's plenty to see and do if you also visit during the daytime.

-In the early years of the 20th century, Slakthusområdet was a state-of-the-art meatpacking district.
-Built between 1906-1912 it was a district populated by meatpackers, slaughterhouses, cold storage facilities, and offices.
 As time went by many companies moved out, opting for large factories in the countryside or abroad.
 As a result, many of the district's historical buildings became silent and vacant.
 In later years though, the old warehouses and abattoirs have been filled with sounds again; pulsating basslines, blistering drums, and razor-sharp electric guitars.

 Slakthusområdet is also an area currently in a state of redevelopment in the coming years.
 In 2030 a new metro station will open up, welcoming its first passengers.
-And before that, new residential buildings, shops, and restaurants will have joined the existing Art Nouveau industrial ones, forming a new city district.
+Before that, new residential buildings, shops, and restaurants will have joined the existing Art Nouveau industrial ones, forming a new city district.